 The secret to making a vegan Mughlai-style gravy without using dairy products is – cashew.
 It gives a thick texture and a creamy mouthfeel to the gravy.
-In addition, the combination of cashew nuts and milk will give you a perfectly creamy gravy sauce.
+In addition, the combination of cashew nuts and milk will provide you with a perfectly creamy gravy sauce.

-The ingredients for the tantalizing aroma and the rich flavor are green cardamom pods, cumin seeds, and saffron.
+The tantalizing aroma and the rich flavour are green cardamom pods, cumin seeds, and saffron.

 Another key ingredient that makes a huge difference to the taste of the gravy is – dried fenugreek leaves (Kasuri methi).

 You can use this multi-purpose Mughlai gravy in a million creative ways.
 From tofu, paneer (cottage cheese), and boiled eggs to chicken, you can add any protein to it.

 Shahi Soya Curry is an Indian main course that goes perfectly with whole wheat naan, lachha paratha, or tandoori roti.
 Of course, you can serve it with chapati or roti as well.

 For a vegan and gluten-free Indian meal, an aromatic peas pulao or jeera rice is also a good side dish for this Mughlai-style meal maker curry.

 Transfer the leftover soya curry to an airtight container.
 Store it in the refrigerator for 3 – 5 days.
 Then, reheat in a saucepan on the stovetop.
 If the gravy is too thick, add ¼ cup cashew milk or warm water while reheating, stir, and let the curry simmer for 2 – 3 minutes.

 More Vegan Indian Curry Recipes